python-cffi/cffi/doc/source/index.rst

 * The goal is to call C code from Python without learning a 3rd language: existing alternatives require users to learn domain specific language (Cython_, SWIG_) or API (ctypes_).
-CFFI design requires users to know only C and Python, minimizing extra bits of API that need to be learned.
+The CFFI design requires users to know only C and Python, minimizing the extra bits of API that need to be learned.

 * Keep all the Python-related logic in Python so that you don't need to write much C code (unlike `CPython native C extensions`_).

+* The preferred way is to work at the level of the API (Application Programming Interface): the C compiler is called from the declarations you write to validate and link to the C language constructs.
-* Support level of the ABI (Application Binary Interface) calling system functions directly (the way ctypes_ works) and level of the API (Application Programming Interface) using compiler to validate and link C language constructs.
-Usually, C libraries have a specified C API, but often not an ABI (e.g. they may document a "struct" as having at least these fields, but maybe more).
+  Alternatively, it is also possible to work at the ABI level (Application Binary Interface), the way ctypes_ work.
+  However, on non-Windows platforms, C libraries typically have a specified C API but not an ABI (e.g. they may document a "struct" as having at least these fields, but maybe more).

 * Try to be complete.
 For now some C99 constructs are not supported,